 Josephson C705 LDC Microphone

-Josephson C705 microphone is in stock!
+Josephson C705 microphone currently on order

-The capsule, using a 5μm gold-metallized diaphragm and precision machined internal surfaces, provides a smooth and extended high end, and the enhanced proximity effect characteristic of single- diaphragm mics.
+The capsule, using a 5μm gold-metallized diaphragm and precision machined internal surfaces, provides a smooth and extended high end, and the enhanced proximity effect characteristic of single-diaphragm mics.
 This combination provides a new range of control for vocal pickup without adding sibilance due to housing and grille resonances, with a variety of tone colors possible by careful selection of distance to the microphone.
 It’s also excellent for detailed instrument pickup without the harshness typical of many large- diaphragm mics.
 Users should experiment with proximity effect to get an idea of what to expect, it’s very different from the usual dual- diaphragm side address studio mic.

 The microphone is provided with a 3-pin male XLR on the side of the housing, a special XLR3R right-angle cable is available as an accessory, or any good quality mic cable may be used.

 For additional overload margin, the C705 may be used with “super phantom” powering according to IEC 61938.
 This is identical to normal P48 phantom but using 2.2K resistors matched to within 2 ohms rather than 6.8K.
-About 10 mA will be drawn in “super phantom” mode.
+About 10 mA will be drawn in 'super phantom' mode.

 Pressure-gradient condenser microphone transducer Cardioid directional pattern